jcampbellcodes/jcampbellcodes_og.github.io/musician.md

 Campbell's music has found a worldwide audience following the release of Absentee (2013), with much of his fanbase spread throughout the UK, Germany, and the Netherlands.
-After returning to the studio with Minneapolis producer/engineer Brett Bullion, he plans to release a follow up record in early 2019.
+His latest release is the EP Lucky Break (2019), recorded with Brett Bullion in Minneapolis, MN.

 "Something tells me there's a bright future ahead for Jack Campbell."
 - Andrea Swensson, NPR